 - Keep your dog’s weight down to reduce neck and back stress, especially for breeds predisposed to the disease.

 - Use a harness when going on walks to reduce neck stress that can occur if using a neck leash.
 The best harness for IVDD is one that distributes the weight across their chest and away from their neck.

-- Minimize jumping on/off furniture by providing ramps or steps.
+- Minimize jumping on/off furniture

 - Finally, consider a back brace to minimize risk.